“gotcha day” is just the beginning

 adulthood & parenting

 Adoption continues to take on new meaning throughout adulthood.
-Becoming a parent, considering parenthood, or experiencing biological connection for the first time can bring up new emotions surrounding identity, attachment, grief, and loss.
+Becoming a parent, considering parenthood, or experiencing biological connection for the first time can bring up new emotions related to identity, attachment, grief, and loss.

 Even adoptees who do not become parents often revisit their adoption story later in life with a different perspective, sometimes seeking greater understanding, connection, or clarity surrounding their experiences and relationships.